 • Judith Fisher (Director, Fisher Research Pty Ltd/ University of Western Australia/Western Australian Museum)

 • Sheri Young (Resource Integration Advisor, Government of Alberta)

 More information about the business EWG can be found here.

-The expert working group is currently working on IPBES Global Assessment on the links between the IPBES Global Assessment (GA) and its Summary for Policymakers (SPM).
-In particular this reports aims to:
+The expert working group worked on IPBES Global Assessment on the links between the IPBES Global Assessment (GA) and its Summary for Policymakers (SPM).
+In particular this reports aimed to:

 - Assess the needs for clarification of SPM based on the report chapters

 - Assess which key messages and visuals in the SPM are the most critical to defend and keep in the SPM (even if they are challenged at IPBES-7)

 - Identify which key messages are missing in the SPM (with proper anchors to the report chapters),

 - Assess which key visuals from the report chapters should be lifted to the SPM

 - Enrich the SPM with elements from the report chapters, as needed.